suhailashakiah/LungNoduleDetection/README.md

 Further, from these dictionaries, an array of pixel values was extracted from the DICOM images using the pydicom package and was stored in a separate folder after rescaling using the mean and standard deviation.
 Another folder contained the co-ordinates of the annotations for the corresponding images.

-A total of 3000 annotated CT images was used for training out of which 2100 were used for training and the rest for testing.
+A total of 3000 annotated CT images were used for training out of which 2100 were used for training and the rest for testing.

+2. Training

+The YOLO algorithm detects objects and predicts bounding boxes with just one pass through the image instead of multiple sliding windows.
+Inspired from this idea, we tried out the YOLO algorithm to detect the probabilities of the presence of a nodule in the image by dividing into a 16 by 16 grid.
+Our algorithm does not predict bounding boxes.

+A convolutional neural network with 23 layers that was inspired from u-net and resnet was designed after multiple iterations.
+A bacth size of 1 worked the best and training was carried out on 2100 images.